francesco-lapenna/OpenVLC/README.md

 * In order to load the kernel driver, run the following command inside the Driver folder:
 ```
+cd /home/Debian/Driver
 sudo chmod +x load_test.sh
 sudo ./load_test.sh
 ```
+> [!NOTE]
-With this script, you can change the IP taken by the interface.
+> With this script, you can change the IP taken by the interface.
 That’s the IP in the VLC network, so TX and RX must have different IPs (for example TX: 192.168.0.1 and RX 192.168.0.2).
 * Once the module driver is installed, make sure that proper paths and symbolic links have been made for the PRU compiler (clpru) and linker (lnkpru).
 The following commands can be used to this end:
 ```
 cd /usr/share/ti/cgt-pru